 - Breaking and entering, theft, larceny.

-If you do a criminal records check, you will not be able to find out if they has had any moving violations, like:
+If you do a criminal records check, you will not be able to find out if they have had any moving violations, like:

 - Speeding tickets.